 How do I log a workout manually?

-If you have an iOS device, add a workout for the current day by tapping the + button in the home view. .
+To add a workout for the current day, tap the + button in the home view.

 Find the appropriate workout from the ready-made list, or add a custom workout by selecting "Other".

-All your manually logged workouts are visible on the timeline, in the activity detail view and daily activity intensity graph.
+All your manually logged workouts are visible in the home view and in the activity detail view and daily movement graph.

 How to define the workout intensity?

-When you add a workout manually from the pre-selected list, its intensity as METs has been pre-calculated.
-The METs depend on whether the workout was an easy, moderate or hard exercise for this particular type of a workout.
-For example, an easy level strength training shows as low intensity activity in the graph, whereas a moderate level swimming training shows as high intensity activity.
+Each activity on the manual workout list has its own specific MET values.
+The MET value for your workout depends on whether your workout was easy, moderate or hard.
+For example, easy level strength training shows as low intensity activity in the graph, whereas moderate level swimming shows as high intensity activity.

-For the activity category 'Other', the app uses walking and running as the point of reference for the workout intensity: was the workout as intensive as a brisk walk, jogging or fast running.
+For the activity category 'Other', Oura uses walking and running as the point of reference for evaluating the workout intensity.
 The METs are calculated accordingly.

 The MET calculations for manually added workouts are based on classifications available at Compendium of Physical Activities.